aish11/UniversalStyleTransfer/README.md

 7. out-path:     path of the folder where you want to save the
                  output image.

-# Addition to existing model:
+# Implementing the existing model to Audio files:

 Here we are implementing the Style Transfer model not only to Images but also to Audio Files.
-So, we input a content ‘mp3’ file and a style ‘mp3’ file.
+So, we input a content ‘.mp3’ file and a style ‘.mp3’ file.

-Modifying the static methods, preprocess(object) and postprocess(object) in WCT.py file to implement the above Universal Style Transfer model on the audio files.
+We modify the static methods, preprocess(object) and postprocess(object) in WCT.py file to implement the above Universal Style Transfer model on the audio files.

 In case you want to use your own audio files as inputs, We need to first cut them to 10s length using the code:

 ffmpeg -i <FILENAME.mp3> -ss 00:00:00 -t 10 <FILENAME.mp3>

-Using Fast Fourier Transform, we preprocess the content and style ‘mp3’ files and then we apply the Universal Style Transform model that is mentioned above to transfer style of the style ‘mp3’ file to the content ‘mp3’ file and then carry out reconstruction to obtain the output .wav file.
+Using Fast Fourier Transform, we convert the raw input audio files to spectogram.
+Spectrogram can be treated as [1xT] image with F number of channels. and then we apply the Universal Style Transform model that is mentioned above to transfer style of the style ‘mp3’ file to the content ‘mp3’ file and then carry out reconstruction to obtain the output .wav file using Griffin-Lim algorithm.

 # References:

 1. Yijun Li, Chen Fang, Jimei Yang, Zhaowen Wang, Xin Lu, Ming-Hsuan Yang.
 Universal   Style Transfer via Feature Transforms.
 In
 2. L. A. Gatys, A. S. Ecker, and M. Bethge.
 Texture synthesis using convolutional neural networks.
 In NIPS, 2015.
 3. L. A. Gatys, A. S. Ecker, and M. Bethge.
 Image style transfer using convolutional neural networks.
 In CVPR, 2016.
 4. X. Huang and S. Belongie.
 Arbitrary style transfer in real-time with adaptive instance normalization.
 In ICCV, 2017.
 5. J. Johnson, A. Alahi, and L. Fei-Fei.
 Perceptual losses for real-time style transfer and super-resolution.
 In ECCV, 2016.
 6. C. Li and M. Wand.
 Precomputed real-time texture synthesis with markovian generative adversarial networks.
 In ECCV, 2016.
 7. D. Ulyanov, V. Lebedev, A. Vedaldi, and V. Lempitsky.
 Texture networks: Feed-forward synthesis of textures and stylized images.
 In ICML, 2016.
 8. Eric Grinstein, Ngoc Duong, Alexey Ozerov, Patrick Perez, Audio Style Transfer.In 2017.
+9. D. Griffin,Jae Lim, Signal estimation from modified short-time Fourier transform.